drelor-online/tildethine-reddit-tipbot/README.md

 ### Here's a few other great links:

-[MayoCoin Subreddit](https://reddit.com/r/mayocoin) -- Post any questions about MayoCoin
+[TildeThine Subreddit](https://reddit.com/r/tildethine) -- Post any questions about TildeThine

 [Ananos Subreddit](https://reddit.com/r/ananos) -- Post any questions about Ananos